Building

 Today:

 In 1971 changes were made to protect from urban developments that threatened the destruction of many architecturally significant buildings and homes.
 The residential neighborhood that the Masonic Temple was situated in received designation as a National Historic District by the National Register of Historic Places, it is now known as the Heritage Hill Historic District.
-A single level parking structure was added to the east side of the Masonic Temple in 1975.
+A single level parking structure was added to the east side of the Masonic Temple in 1975 and the St. Johns parking area.
+In 2000 a major interior remodeling project of the Lower-Level floors was completed.
+In 2025 the passenger elevators are being replaced.